How to install GitLab on your Raspberry Pi?

 Replace the EXTERNAL_URL value with your IP address or the DNS name you want to use (don’t set an HTTPS URL for the moment).

-The package weighs 500Mb so it can take a few minutes to download it with low connection speed.
+The package weighs almost 1GB, so it can take a few minutes to download it with low connection speed.
+The installation takes a long time to unpack and install GitLab.

-Login on the GitLab interface
+Login to the GitLab interface

 Once the installation is done, you can access the web interface on http://<EXTERNAL_URL>.